-Abilene Christian University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, master’s and doctoral degrees.
+Abilene Christian University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, master’s and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Ga.
+30033-4097 or call 404-679-4500 for questions about the accreditation of ACU.

 ACOTE Accreditation Process for New Programs